 ECTFE is also supplied in various grades for similar purposes.

 Thus, not all ETFE and ECTFE polymers are created equal.
-For the purposes of this paper, “ETFE” as used here refers to the special grade that DuPont supplies for use as coatings for the Chemical Processing Industry (CPI).
+For the purposes of this paper, “ETFE” as used here refers to the special grade that Chemours supplies for use as coatings for the Chemical Processing Industry (CPI).
 This particular ETFE resin has a compositional character that imparts higher temperature resistance and better chemical resistance than the broad spectrum of commercially available grades of ETFE mentioned above.
 Likewise, “ECTFE” as used here refers to the particular grade of polymer used for coatings.

 The commonality in molecular structures of ETFE and ECTFE could lead to the expectation that the performance properties are similar.
 However, the comparisons that follow, summarized from the test data from the supplier’s published literature, show significant differences as well as similarities.